anand9125/Stake-Contract/Readme.md

 ## Description
 Lock the token for the users during withdrawal for 21 days  .They dont get the new token for that amount of time.

+# Assignment-03

+## Description
+Stakes an ERC-20 token instead of native ETH.